paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-066-united-states-hong-kong-policy.md

 Donald J. Trump.

-Continuation of the national emergency with respect to Hong Kong declared by Ex.
+Continuations of the national emergency with respect to Hong Kong declared by Ex.
 Ord.
-No. 13936 was contained in the following:
+No. 13936 were contained in the following:

+Notice of President of the United States, dated July 11, 2022, 87 F.R.
+42057.

 Notice of President of the United States, dated July 7, 2021, 86 F.R.
 36479.